SovereignCloudStack/standards/Design-Docs/flavor-naming.md

 - SCS-2C:4:10n-**bms**
 - SCS-2C:4:10n-**bms**-z3h

-## [OPTIONAL] Nested virtualization
+## [OPTIONAL] Hardware virtualization / Nested virtualization

-If you support nested virtualization, i.e. your hypervisor exposes the (on x86) VMX CPU flag to its guests and does the necessary fault handling and emulation to make it look like you have hardware virtualization support in your guest, this can be reflected with a `-vmx` flag (after the optional Hypervisor).
+If the instances that are created with this flavor support hardware-accelerated virtualization, this can be reflected with the `-hwv` flag (after the optional Hypervisor flag).
+On x86, this means that in the instance, the CPU flag vmx (intel) or svm (AMD) is available.
+This will be the case on Bare Metal flavors on almost all non-ancient x86 CPUs or if your virtualization hypervisor is configured to support nested virtualization.
-Flavors without the `-vmx` flag may or may not support nested virtualization (as we recommend enabling nesting, but don't require flavor names to reflect all capabilities.
+Flavors without the `-hwv` flag may or may not support hardware virtualization (as we recommend enabling nesting, but don't require flavor names to reflect all capabilities.
 Flavors may overdeliver ...)

 **Examples**

 - SCS-2C:4:10           <- may or may not support HW virtualization in VMs
-- SCS-2C:4:10-kvm-**vmx**
+- SCS-2C:4:10-kvm-**hwv**
-- SCS-2C:4:10-**vmx** 	<- not recommended, but allowed
+- SCS-2C:4:10-**hwv** 	<- not recommended, but allowed
-- ~~SCS-2C:4:10-**vmx**-xen~~ 	<- illegal, wrong ordering
+- ~~SCS-2C:4:10-**hwv**-xen~~ 	<- illegal, wrong ordering

 ## [OPTIONAL] CPU Architecture Details